 Metallic.
 Ever smell what resembles iron or a similar metal-like smell?
 Typically, this is associated with your cycle because of the iron in blood.
 As you are releasing uterine lining, blood and tissue, the iron within can create a scent that is potent but typically harmless.

 Skunk-like.
 Phew!
 What is that smell?
 Emotional stress.
 Straight outta the groin area, comes apocrine glands – the same glands that also dwell in your armpits.
-When stressed or nervous, the apocrine glands produce a milky fluid that is odorless, however, once that fluid makes contact with bacterian, it creates a potent “perfume”.
+When stressed or nervous, the apocrine glands produce a milky fluid that is odorless, however, once that fluid makes contact with bacteria, it creates a potent “perfume”.
+When this is coupled with itching, it could mean there is an infection needing treatment.

 Sweet.
 Well, wouldn’t we all like to have a sweet scent as our everyday emission of odor down below?
 However, the term “sweet” here doesn’t equate to the sweet scent of cake or cookies.
 Rather, this is a strong, earthy smell that is symbolic of bacteria.
 Again, likely nothing to worry about.
 Simply a natural scent on the spectrum of an ever-evolving bacteria ecosystem.

 Tangy.
 Often a very sour or even fermented smell, like that of yogurt or sourdough bread, your vaginal odor could be hinting at acidity levels.
-Typically, a healthy vaginal pH balance is slightly more cidic naturally, raning between a 3.8-4.5 level.
+Typically, a healthy vaginal pH balance is slightly more acidic naturally, ranging between a 3.8-4.5 level.
 This is actually representative of the good bacteria that is present to keep bad bacteria at bay.

 The, wondering when should you see a doctor?
 In general, abnormal odors should be easy to spot.
 If you know that your discharge is abnormal for you or off-putting, be sure to get it looked at by a healthcare professional.

-If you are smelling something, your body is actually telling something.
+If you are smelling something or have a desire to scratch profusely for comfort, your body is actually telling something.
 So take good care, down there, with everyday underwear!